ciarajudge/EpiFusionUtilities/README.md

 ## Acknowledgements
-Thank you to all the individuals and organisations that have a role in EpiFusionUtilities' creation and maintenance.
+Thank you to all the individuals and organisations that have had a role in EpiFusionUtilities' creation and maintenance.
 These include the London School of Hygiene and Tropical Medicine, and the Royal Veterinary College.
 Key contributors include Ciara Judge, Oliver Brady, and Sarah Hill.